robertfeliciano/easy-compile/README.md

 This short batch script makes compiling C/C++ a _lot_ easier.
 All you need to is type "**make**" followed by the name of the file (without the extension) you wish to compile.
 For example, if I wanted to compile something like filename.cpp, I'd just type "**make** filename".

-Note: if you have a C file and a C++ file with the same name, it will compile both of them.

 ## How Do I Use It?
 Pre-requisite: